amosvmcr2020/Clock-In-Tool-DevOps/README.md

 ### All of the following should be done from the backend:
 `cd backend`

-* Creating and running the python environment
+* Creating and running the python environment:
-`python3 -m venv env`
+`python3 -m venv env` &
 `source env/bin/activate`

-* Pip install the required packages
+* Pip install the required packages:
 `pip install -r requirements.txt`

-* Create db
+* Create db:
 `python3 create_db.py`
-* Running the API
+* Running the API:
 `uvicorn main:app --reload`
-* Test the app
+* Test the app:
 `pytest`

 ## About the frontend